 As your name is called, you will advance onto the stage towards the President.
 Take your diploma with your left hand, shake hands with your right hand, and proceed across the stage toward the opposite end of the row from where you started.
 The line will continually move up so that each graduate returns to their original seat.
 Remain standing until all graduates have been called.

 Upon signal from the President, shift your tassels to the opposite side of your cap.
 Graduates will stand as directed by the Faculty Marshals and will prepare for recessional from Newman Field.
 Order of recession: Speakers, Board of Trustees, Faculty, Master of Arts graduates, Bachelor of Arts graduates.
 Immediately following the ceremony, a reception will be held on Memorial Field for graduates and their guests.

 Important Reminder: The Whittier College alcohol policy does not permit the drinking of alcohol while in line, in the amphitheater, or in the quad.
 Violation of this policy will result in your immediate removal from the Commencement Ceremony.

 Distribution of Diplomas

-Graduates who have fulfilled all academic and financial obligations to the College by the end of spring semester will be able to pick up their diplomas immediately following the Commencement Ceremony.
-Graduates who have opted out of participating in Commencement will receive their diploma and cover at the mailing address on file.
+Graduates who have fulfilled all academic and financial obligations to the College by the end of the spring semester will have their diploma and cover mailed to them at the mailing address on file.

-Outstanding holds and financial obligations with Whittier College will prevent the release of your diploma.
+Outstanding holds, financial obligations, and disciplinary sanctions with Whittier College will prevent the release of your diploma.
 Please make arrangements to resolve any outstanding holds and obligations prior to your graduation.